DasParijat/Ringtail-DE/README.md

 			Background darkens when on any menu besides main</li>
 			<li>(Home Menu Settings / Credits)
 			Created base menus for settings and credits</li>
+			<li>(Global Scene / Game Fight)
+			Able to pass modes enabled from GlobalScene to the fight itself (Useful for allowing player to enable modes in menu, and have the fight itself read that)</li>
 		</ul>
 	</li>
 	<li>